The ACM Web Conference 2026 Workshop

 1. Extended Abstract: 2 pages in length, including references

-3. Full Paper: 8 pages as self-contained main paper, with additional pages for references and an optional Appendix, up to a maximum of 12 pages in total
+3. Full Paper: 8 pages as self-contained main paper, with additional pages for references and an optional appendix, up to a maximum of 10 pages in total

 ※ Submission Site